pnp/cli-microsoft365/docs/docs/index.md

 See the [User Guide](user-guide/installing-cli.md) to learn more about the CLI for Microsoft 365 and its capabilities.

-## SharePoint Patterns and Practices
+## Microsoft 365 Patterns and Practices

-CLI for Microsoft 365 is an open-source project driven by the [SharePoint Patterns and Practices](https://aka.ms/sppnp) initiative.
-The project is built and managed publicly on GitHub at [https://github.com/pnp/office365-cli](https://github.com/pnp/office365-cli) and accepts community contributions.
-We would encourage you to try it and [tell us what you think](https://github.com/pnp/office365-cli/issues).
+CLI for Microsoft 365 is an open-source project driven by the [Microsoft 365 Patterns and Practices](https://aka.ms/m365pnp) initiative.
+The project is built and managed publicly on GitHub at [https://github.com/pnp/cli-microsoft365](https://github.com/pnp/cli-microsoft365) and accepts community contributions.
+We would encourage you to try it and [tell us what you think](https://github.com/pnp/cli-microsoft365/issues).
 We would also love your help!
-We have a number of feature requests that are a [good starting point](https://github.com/pnp/office365-cli/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to contribute to the project.
+We have a number of feature requests that are a [good starting point](https://github.com/pnp/cli-microsoft365/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to contribute to the project.

 _“Sharing is caring”_

-SharePoint PnP team
+Microsoft 365 Patterns and Practices team